pra-kum/kubernetes/README.md

 }
 ```

-To understand working of the API, please refer to the following link and access "section6" thenceforth:
+To further understand the operations supported by the API, please refer to the following link and access "section6" thenceforth:

 * https://github.com/pra-kum/rest-api-sections